Peter Gregg (racing driver)

-Peter Holden Gregg (May 4, 1940 – December 15, 1980) was an American race car driver during the golden age of the Trans-Am Series and a four-time winner of the 24 Hours of Daytona.
-He was also the owner of Brumos, a Jacksonville, Florida car dealership and racing team.
+Peter Holden Gregg (May 4, 1940 – December 15, 1980) was an American race car driver during the golden age of the Trans-Am Series and a five-time winner of the 24 Hours of Daytona.
+He was also the owner of Brumos, a Jacksonville, Florida, car dealership and racing team.

 Background

 Gregg was born in New York City, the son of a mechanical engineer and manufacturer of marine incinerators.

 He graduated from the Deerfield Academy, a private prep school, in 1957 and moved on to Harvard University, where he earned a degree in English in 1961.
 He had a brief career in filmmaking while also competing as a squash player and then eventually settling on auto racing.
 After graduating from Harvard, he moved to Europe and attended the Centro-Sud Driving School.

-He then joined the U.S. Navy and became an air intelligence officer.
-He was assigned to the Naval Air Station in Jacksonville, Florida, and served there until discharged in 1965.
+Gregg joined the U.S. Navy and became an air intelligence officer.
+He was assigned to the Naval Air Station in Jacksonville, Florida, and served at sea aboard the USS Forrestal (CA-59).

+Discharged in 1965 from the Navy.
 He was married to Jennifer Johnson and had two sons, Jason and Simon.